suyufeng/ThermoNet/README.md

 * [CLIP-seq](https://github.com/mstrazar/iONMF)

 You can download the datasets from the corresponding website.

-After that， you should prepare the data used in the training code according to the steps below
+After that, you should prepare the data used in the training code according to the steps below

 1.Clean the dataset format